sbt/sbt/README.md

 in other contexts.
 Its very core (`core` module) aims at being extremely pure, and should be approached thinking algebraically.

-The `files` module handles caching of the metadata and artifacts themselves, and is less so pure than the `core` module, in the sense that it happily does IO as a side-effect (although it naturally favors immutability for all that's kept in memory).
+The `cache` module handles caching of the metadata and artifacts themselves, and is less so pure than the `core` module, in the sense that it happily does IO as a side-effect (although it naturally favors immutability for all that's kept in memory).